Economic Perspectives on Development (901M9)

 30 credits, Level 7 (Masters)

-You are given an introduction to economics applied to international development.
+We give you an introduction to economics applied to international development.
+It’s organised around the following themes:

 - economic growth